sharinganselva/amazonmarket/README.md

 My main focus was to create proper structure around the page objects and knocking down the tasks and prove that I can be hands-on.
 But, I did want to timebox my effort on this to get this done over the weekend.
 What I realize is that, I could make this framework much more better.
 I am still quite happy with what I have got so far over this weekend.

+Also, please watch the two videos that I have sent where I was successfully able to run locally in Chrome browser, as well as against the docker container.

 How to Run Locally with Chrome Driver:
 =======================================
 0. Install latest JDK and Install Eclipse IDE